-NSAID use linked to reduced hepatocellular carcinoma risk and mortality due to chronic liver diseaseNovember 28th, 2012 in Cancer /
+NSAID use linked to reduced hepatocellular carcinoma risk and mortality due to chronic liver diseaseNovember 28, 2012 in Medicine & Health / Cancer

 Researchers found that aspirin use is associated with a decreased risk of developing hepatocellular carcinoma and death from chronic liver disease (CLD), according to a study published November 28 in the Journal of the National Cancer Institute.

 Hepatocellular carcinoma (HCC), the most common type of primary liver cancer, occurs mainly among patients with CLD.
 Previous reports have linked chronic inflammation due to CLD to cellular processes that could promote carcinogenesis.
 Because of their anti-inflammatory properties and widespread use to prevent cardiovascular and cerebrovascular disease, nonsteroidal anti-inflammatory drugs (NSAIDs) including aspirin and nonaspirin NSAIDs are being investigated as cancer chemopreventive agents.
 NSAIDs have been shown to have a beneficial effect in observational studies and clinical trials on risk of some cancers.
 However, the relationship between NSAID use and risk of HCC and death from CLD is unclear.